WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 # <a id="tornado-howto-string-interpolation"></a> How To Use the Icinga2 Executor with String Interpolation

-This advanced How To is intended to help you configure, use and test the **Icinga2 Executor** in combination with the **String Interpolation** feature, creating a **passive check only** monitoring service result with dynamic generation of the check **result content**.
-The general approach, however, can be used to execute icinga2 actions ( or any other action ) dynamically based on the event content.
+This advanced How To is intended to help you configure, use and test the **Icinga2 Executor** in combination with the **String Interpolation** feature, creating a **passive check-only** monitoring service result with dynamic generation of the check's **resulting content**.
+The general approach however can be used to dynamically execute Icinga 2 actions (or any other action) based on the content of the event.

 Before continuing, you should first check the [prerequisites for Tornado](/neteye/doc/module/tornado/chapter/tornado-howto-overview).